corykelley/how-can-i-help/README.md

 ## The HOW

-Wireframes and notes can be viewed in the 'setup' folder to get an inside look at what prep and flow looked like before and throughout the project.
+Wireframes and notes can be viewed in the [SETUP](https://github.com/johncoryk/how-can-i-help/tree/main/setup) folder to get an inside look at what prep and flow looked like before and throughout the project.
 Express/Node/SQL makes up the backend with EJS helping out the views.
 Custom CSS was used without any framework and the application is fully responsive!

 ## Built With